hvpham-yorku/project-group-1-prym/Submissions/ITR1/log.md

 | Mock Buyer Account Data | Shayan | | |
 | Seller Profile Modifications | Harleen | | |
 | Architecture Diagram | Jacob | | |
+**some of the tasks here were done in parallel, so there are a lot of cases where times overlap.**
+**some tasks were similar with minor changes like Buyer login and Seller login, you implement it for one and just copy it for the other while doing minor changes.
+So the allocated time for the tasks was split up evenly.**